ElektraInitiative/libelektra/doc/help/elektra-spec.md

 ## Mounting

 In the spec namespace you can also specify mountpoints.
-First you need the meta key `mountpoint` and a configuration file name.
+First you need the metakey `mountpoint` and a configuration file name.
 Otherwise, it basically works in the same way as the contracts in plugins using `infos` and `config`: